Missile

 It was one of the first video projection arcade games, along with Sega's Duck Hunt and Kasco's Indy 500.
 Missile was also the first game to use a joystick with a fire button, which was a major step forward for game design, laying the foundations for how arcade games and video games were controlled in the 1970s and 1980s.
 The earliest arcade game with a joystick was Sega's MotoPolo, released a year earlier in 1968, but it lacked a fire button, which Sega later added to the Missile joystick.

-After early location testing in Japan, the game made its North American debut at AMOA 1969, where it was well-received.
-Much like Periscope, Missile became a major success in Japan and North America.
-By 1970, Sega declared it one of "the most profitable games of the decade" along with Periscope, Combat and Grand Prix.[7]
-The game was licensed in 1970 to Midway, which released a version of the game as S.A.M.I. in North America.[5]
+The game was licensed in 1970 to Midway, which released a version of the game as S.A.M.I. in North America.[7]
 In Europe, the game made its debut at a German trade show in 1969.
-A version of the game by British company Alca Electronics was released in January 1970 as Super Missile, which sold 400 units in Europe.[8]
+A version of the game by British company Alca Electronics was released in January 1970 as Super Missile, which sold 300 units in Europe upon release.[8]
 Sega followed-up the success of Missile with the ambitious first-person flight simulator Jet Rocket in 1970.

 Specifications